-Dan O’Neill is an experienced field biologist, explorer, wildlife filmmaker, and magnetic TV presenter, who specialises in remote and challenging environments, and camera trap technology.
+Dan O’Neill is a highly experienced field biologist, award-winning producer-director, and magnetic TV presenter, who specialises in biodiversity monitoring, conservation and large carnivore behaviour in the world’s most remote and challenging environments.

 Film Work

-Dan is currently in production for a new BBC One series and a high-profile feature length documentary about biodiversity for a top global streamer.
+Dan is currently in production for a new BBC One expedition series and a high-profile feature-length documentary about biodiversity for a top global streamer.

 His upcoming series Snow Leopards with Dan O’Neill premieres this year on Love Nature and Sky TV.
-The series follows Dan as he leads an extreme conservation mission through the mountains of Kyrgyzstan and Mongolia.
-Dan reveals the hunting behaviour, social dynamics and territorial range of the elusive snow leopard.
+The series follows Dan as he leads an extreme conservation mission through the mountains of Kyrgyzstan and Mongolia to reveal the hunting behaviour, social dynamics and territorial range of the elusive snow leopard.
+For more than 70% of shooting days there were only two international crewmembers on location.
+As such, the series which Dan developed, directed and presented was nominated at Wildscreen Festival this year for the sustainability Panda Award.

 In 2024, Dan fronted the National Geographic series, Zombie Animals.
-While in 2023, he hosted Giants, a globe-trotting series for Curiosity Stream.
-Giants circles the globe on five epic expeditions in search of the greatest beasts to have roamed the planet.
+While in 2023, he hosted Giants, a globe-trotting series for Curiosity Stream which circled the globe on five epic expeditions in search of the greatest beasts to have roamed the planet.

-Giants marked the first time in history that an openly LGBT wildlife presenter hosted a series for a major network.
+Giants marked the first time in history that an openly LGBTQ+ wildlife presenter hosted a series for a major network.

-Dan’s work for BBC Earth includes the following: Snow Leopards: Ghosts in the Snow, a four-part docuseries following Dan and the Snow Leopard Trust into the mountains of Kyrgyzstan, Dan O’Neill Investigates, which sees Dan explore the illegal wildlife trade and animal cruelty, and After We’ve Gone, a demonstration of how nature would thrive without humans.
-Dan recently filmed Hawk Boy for BBC One’s, The One Show.
+Dan’s work for BBC Earth Digital includes: Snow Leopards: Ghosts in the Snow, a four-part docuseries following Dan and the Snow Leopard Trust into the mountains of Kyrgyzstan, Dan O’Neill Investigates, which sees Dan explore the illegal wildlife trade and animal cruelty, and After We’ve Gone, an exploration of how nature would thrive without humans.
+Dan is also a regular face on BBC One’s, The One Show presenting VTs on wildlife, conservation and adventure.

 In 2020, Dan travelled to rebel-occupied western Mindanao, to learn the conservation story of the most endangered raptor on the planet, the Philippine eagle.
-Dan’s independent film, Queen of Birds, which documented his journey, has been viewed over 2.3 million times.
+Dan’s independent film, Queen of Birds, which documented his journey, has been viewed over 2.3 million times and played a part in protecting a large area of intact forest.

 Expeditions

-From the jungle of the northern Amazon to the frozen peaks of Central Asia, to the surrounding areas of Mayan temple ruins of the Yucatan, Dan has led numerous expeditions to find and study rare species.
-Regularly involved in field studies, Dan primarily works as a mammal specialist, expedition leader and camera-trap technician.
+From the jungle of the northern Amazon to the frozen peaks of Central Asia, to ancient Mayan forests of the Yucatan, Dan has led numerous expeditions to find and study rare species.
+Regularly involved in field research and biodiversity monitoring, Dan primarily works as a mammal specialist, expedition leader and camera-trap technician.

-Dan has partnered with the Snow Leopard Trust on his upcoming PhD studies to explore snow leopard behavioural and spatial ecology using video camera traps.
+Dan has particular expertise in big cat behavioural and spatial ecology.
 In 2023, Dan was appointed the Snow Leopard Trust’s first-ever Explorer in Residence, presenting him the opportunity to work with local communities and field teams to support conservation in the high mountains of Central Asia.
 The Snow Leopard Trust is the world’s largest organisation devoted to protecting this enigmatic cat and its mountain habitats.

-Most recently, Dan joined the Hyderabad Tiger Conservation Society to camera trap and track tigers in India’s largest tiger reserve.
-2024 saw Dan lead a snow leopard field trip in Kyrgyzstan, as well as attend a biodiversity research trip in Mexico.
+Most recently, Dan returned from two months of fieldwork in the Yucatan mist netting and ringing birds.
+Last year, he joined the Hyderabad Tiger Conservation Society to camera trap and track tigers in India’s largest tiger reserve and led a snow leopard fieldwork expedition in Kyrgyzstan, as well as attend a biodiversity research expedition in Mexico studying pumas and jaguars.
 In December 2023, Dan led an expedition to Guyana, and in June 2023, he led a six-week scientific study to Honduras, capturing and ringing tropical forest birds and camera-trapping large mammals.
-In 2021, supported by the indigenous people, Dan led an expedition in search of jaguars, which was documented in the film, Last Eden: Guyana (Curiosity Stream).
+In 2021, supported by the indigenous people, Dan led an expedition in search of jaguars, which was documented in the film, Last Eden: Guyana for Curiosity Stream.

 Speaker

 A popular speaker, host and compere, Dan’s extensive knowledge, storytelling expertise and exuberant personality allow him to connect with audiences of varying backgrounds, ages, and interests.
-Key topics include sustainability, conservation, LGBTQIA+, extreme environments, and motivation.
+Key topics include wildlife filmmaking, expedition & survival, sustainability, conservation, LGBTQIA+, extreme environments, and motivation.

 Speaker Testimonials